Sword of Sparta -300

 Meanwhile the Greek city-states managed to co-operate against the Persians.
 However, when word spread that the Persian army was approaching, Sparta could only spare 300 men, led by king Leonidas, as the rest of the hoplites were observing a holy feast and partaking in the Olympic games.
 Other city-states managed to send slightly larger troops, but all in all the Greeks were so vastly outnumbered that they were marching to a near-certain death, as prophesied by the Oracle of Delphi.

-The armies faced off at the pass of Thermopylae, a strategic defence for the Greek.
+The armies faced off at the pass of Thermopylae, a strategic defense for the Greek.
 Xerxes demanded the Spartans give up their weapons, to which Leonidas famously answered “Molon labe”, “Come and take them”.
 The Spartans, Thespians and other Greeks made the Persians pay dearly, but eventually they were betrayed and surrounded.
 Although they could have retreated, Leonidas chose to defend the pass and let the other Greek troops retreat to fight another day.
 Not a single Spartan lived to tell the tale, and to this day the battle site has a memorial with the words: “Go tell the Spartans, passerby: That here, by Spartan law, we lie.”
 The refusal of the Spartans to flee or surrender inspired the other Greeks, and the following year the largest ever hoplite army was amassed and the Persians were driven out of Greece, ending the Greco-Persian wars.

 The battle of Thermopylae has inspired countless others since, with its ethos of a small but morally upstanding band of brothers fighting for a just cause, against a large herd of mindless drones.
 Their “give us freedom or give us death” vibe of fighting influenced, and to a certain extent still influences, patriotic armies who see themselves as defending their soil against invaders.

 The battle still resonates in the modern era, and has been the subject of many re-tellings since the times of Herodotus.
 Our sword is a fully licensed Spartan Sword from Frank Miller’s “300”, just as he drew it and envisioned it to be.
 Direct from the amazing graphic novel and movies with direct consultation with Frank Miller, we bring you a battle ready version.
 Made of 1095 high carbon steel, it has a hand-forged and well tempered blade with fuller.
 The sword has a full tang, with traditional peened over construction.
 The pommel and guard are solid steel.
 The wooden grip is wrapped with genuine leather.
 Includes a “battle worn” full grain leather scabbard and baldric.
 Comes with a certificate of authenticity.
 A wicked blade any Spartan would have cherished in battle!
-Made by Windlass Steelcraft.

-Total length 76 cm
+- Total length: 76 cm

-handle 11 cm
+- Handle length: 11 cm

-All orders can also be picked up from the brick-and-mortar store at Oppipojankatu 1, 20780 Kaarina.
+All orders can also be picked up from the brick-and-mortar store at Oppipojankuja 1, 20780 Kaarina.
 10min drive from the centre of Turku.